Skip to main content

 Sessions let an LLM agent keep conversation history across requests.
 Enable them in the agent YAML by setting a session.key (resolved from middleware context.* or input.*) and an optional ttl in seconds (minimum 60).
 Without a session block, every request starts fresh.
 Active sessions are managed under Storage > Sessions in the dashboard.

 The database stores structured documents in named collections and is queried by exact field values using filter operators ($eq, $gt, $in, $and, etc.).
-The knowledge base stores text and is queried by meaning.
-Use the database for orders, users, and events; use knowledge for FAQs, docs, and notes.
+Retrieval indexes unstructured content and finds passages by meaning.
+Use the database for orders, users, and events; use Retrieval for FAQs, documentation, and notes.

 No. Documents are free-form and collections are auto-created the first time db_insert runs.
 Each document automatically gets _id (a UUID), _created_at, and _updated_at system fields alongside whatever fields you write.

-The knowledge base, sessions, and database are all scoped per environment.
+Retrieval, sessions, and the database are all scoped per environment.
 Production and staging in the same project keep separate data.